Skip to main content

 Don’t focus too much on past failures

-Failing in any of your past endeavors, whether personal or professional, can be hard.
+Experiencing failure in any of your past endeavors, whether personal or professional, can be challenging.
 However, it is never the end of everything.
-One bad performance doesn’t mean that you will start to over-criticize yourself.
-Don’t let yourself become upset by the criticism that you receive from others on your poor performances.
+One setback doesn’t mean you should excessively criticize yourself.
+Avoid becoming upset by criticism from others regarding your performance.

-Thinking too much about what other people think about you is only going to cause you stress and anxiety.
-The way to build your mental strength is to stop letting other people have power over you.
-Understand that you can’t always make the choices and decisions that are going to please everyone.
-This is alright.
+Thinking too much about what other people think of you will only cause stress and anxiety.
+Building your mental strength involves not letting others have power over you.
+Understand that you can’t always make choices and decisions that please everyone, and that’s okay.

-The key to building mental strength is to focus on your passions and goals.
-Don’t focus on what other people are thinking or saying about you.
-This will make you lose sight of your goals and ultimately frustrate you.
-Take a break from social media and the constant need to be at par with your peers.
-It is okay to carry on with your pursuits without worrying about the opinion of others.
+The key to building mental strength is focusing on your passions and goals.
+Don’t dwell on what others think or say about you; this can distract you from your goals and lead to frustration.
+Take a break from social media and the constant need to measure up to others.
+It's okay to pursue your goals without worrying about others' opinions.

 Balance your emotions with logic

-If you want to be strong mentally, then you need to learn to balance your emotions with logic.
-Making decisions based solely on emotions is not always the rational thing to do.
-Emotions, especially strong emotions can cloud your thinking.
-That is why it is important to consider the logic behind your emotions when taking any decision.
+If you want to be mentally strong, you need to learn to balance your emotions with logic.
+Making decisions based solely on emotions is not always rational.
+Strong emotions, especially, can cloud your thinking.
+That's why it's important to consider the logic behind your emotions when making any decision.

-Understand that your emotions can influence the way you think.
-When making decisions, it is best to balance emotions with logic.
-This will help you reach the best possible decisions.
-Take your emotions into account, but make sure you also sound them out with logical reasons.
-Doing this will help you build your mental strength.
+Understand that emotions can influence your thought process.
+When making decisions, it's best to balance emotions with logic.
+This approach helps you reach the best possible decisions.
+Take your emotions into account, but ensure you support them with logical reasoning.
+Doing so will help you build your mental strength.

 Conclusion